IHW-TS/MedicalAIV2/README.md

 - `index.html`: Main HTML file with the form and results display.
 - `style.css`: CSS file for styling the application.
 - `app.js`: JavaScript file for the main application logic.
 - `env.js`: Contains the API token.
+I will leave the API visible even though I know it's not the proper practice.
 - `api/priaidApi.js`: Contains functions for interacting with the Priaid API.

 ## Features